Frequently Asked Questions

 Return to Chris Angove's Home Page

 In today's competitive environment, project managers are faced with challenging project milestones.
 Promises made to the customer must be met.
 Personal commitments, the company's reputation and ultimately peoples' jobs are at risk.
 FCL can help strengthen such teams at short notice and make these goals realistically achievable.
 FCL has already supported many clients like these and has successfully achieved similar objectives.
 FCL can bring a set of core skills built up over many years working in similar industries.
-Just as important, FCL's representative, Chris Angove, is a very approachable engineer and enjoys working with his peers in these environments.
+Just as important, FCL's representative, Chris Angove, is a very approachable engineer and enjoys working with everybody in these environments.

-FCL has supported the following clients:
+To date, FCL has supported the following clients:

-Motorola (GSM Products Division), Arqiva (Terrestrial Media Solutions), ERA Technology, Thales (Land and Joint Systems), Safran Power, Leonardo MW, UTC Aerospace, Plextek, C-MAC Micro Technology, Cubic Transportation Systems, Cable and Wireless, Marconi Radar Systems, Astrium Systems, Marconi Space and Defence Systems, Thorn EMI Electronics, Marconi Communication Systems, Nokia Telecommunications, GEC Marconi Communications, Redifon-MEL, GEC Marconi Electro-Optics, Avanti Communications, Allen Vanguard UK, ITT Defence, Thales Defence (Airborne Systems), Alcatel Submarine Networks, Raytheon Systems, BAE Systems, EADS-Astrium
+Motorola (GSM Products Division), Arqiva (Terrestrial Media Solutions), ERA Technology, Thales (Land and Joint Systems), Safran Power, Leonardo MW, Lockheed Martin UK, UTC Aerospace, Plextek, C-MAC Micro Technology, Cubic Transportation Systems, Cable and Wireless, Marconi Radar Systems, Astrium Systems, Marconi Space and Defence Systems, Thorn EMI Electronics, Marconi Communication Systems, Nokia Telecommunications, GEC Marconi Communications, Redifon-MEL, GEC Marconi Electro-Optics, Avanti Communications, Allen Vanguard UK, ITT Defence, Thales Defence (Airborne Systems), Alcatel Submarine Networks, Raytheon Systems, BAE Systems, EADS-Astrium

 Chris has had a passion for all aspects of electrical and electronics engineering from